Driver Handbook in IdahoPage Overview

 Although the Idaho Transportation Department designed this Motorcycle Operator's Manual for beginners, it strongly suggests that veteran riders use it to stay abreast of the basic motor vehicle laws and rules of the road continuously, as well as to stay in tune with the motorcycle safety practices presented in its pages.
 The manual addresses the following:

 - Earning your license: endorsement and test fees.

 - Preparing to ride: riding gear, know your motorcycle, know your responsibilities.

 - Ride within your abilities: basic vehicle control, keeping your distance, SIPDE, intersections, see and be seen, crash avoidance, handling dangerous surfaces, mechanical problems, animals, flying objects, getting off the road, carrying passengers and cargo, group riding.

 - Being in shape to ride: fatigue, sample test questions, on-cycle skills test.

-This manual details the information covered in all of the Idaho CDL written and skills tests.
+This Commercial Driver's License Manual details the information covered in all of the Idaho CDL written and skills tests.
 When preparing to obtain a CDL, you should also study the Idaho Driver's Manual, as the exams you will take will pull information from both.